by Bryan Meniado

 In this country, it’s not common for us to visit libraries on our free time or holidays (and instead we go to malls.)
 One, it may be because people don’t know where the libraries are—or worse, there are none—and two, even if they do know, they’re not excited by them because they lack the facility and collection.

-I recently donated books to the Quezon City Public Library for the first time and found that the process was fairly easy—bring the books, fill out a form and the Library will take care of them according to their terms and conditions.
+I recently donated books to the Quezon City Public Library for the first time and found that the process was fairly easy—bring the books, fill out a form, and then the Library will take care of them according to their terms and conditions.
 I didn’t know it was that simple to share books!

 Speaking of sharing books, I was happy to hear about initiatives, government-led and private-led, pushing for investment in reading.
 For instance, the Museo Pambata Mobile Library, a program mobilizing volunteers to be roving storytellers for the less fortunate, and the Library Renewal Partnership, which advocates for access to public libraries across the Philippines, are only two among the many.